gohshiyong12092/AgeEstimation/README.md

-# AgeEstimation
+# Human Age Estimation with PyTorch
-A python code leveraging PyTorch to accurately estimate human age from images.
+This Python project is designed to estimate human age from images using the power of PyTorch.
+It employs deep learning techniques to analyze facial features and provide an accurate estimate of a person's age.
+Whether you're building an age prediction model for research, enhancing your computer vision application, or simply exploring the capabilities of PyTorch, this project serves as a valuable starting point.